How to Take Stock of the Gifts You Bring to Activism

 The skills I use regularly are organizing events and creating brochures.
 I enjoy using my design to communicate with others.
 I am the go-to person for flyers for my kids’ school.
 Many people call me to get help with graphic design.

-Nina realizes her design skills are valued (and she enjoys the work.)
+Nina realizes her design skills are valued (and she enjoys the work).
 She uses her talent to create visually compelling materials for a local environmental campaign to change zoning requirements to prevent runoff into the waterways.

-Your Knowledge List
+2. List Your Knowledge

-Where are you a fountain of knowledge?
 Inventory where you have understanding or expertise, even if it is unrelated to activism.

 • Reflect on the questions people often ask you.
 What topics do they assume you know well?